alstep07/kottans-frontend/README.md

 [demo](https://alstep07.github.io/task-js-dom/) | [Code Base](https://github.com/alstep07/alstep07.github.io/tree/master/task-js-dom)

 -   Theory is good, but practice is better!
--   It is hard when your code doesn't work, but this is the best way in learning.
+-   It is hard when your code doesn't work, but it is the best way to learn.

 ## Building a Tiny JS World

 [demo](https://alstep07.github.io/a-tiny-JS-world/) | [Code Base](https://github.com/alstep07/a-tiny-JS-world/blob/populate-world/index.js)

--   This tiny exercize is very usefull for a start.
+-   This tiny exercise is very usefull for a start.
 -   I want to learn more about object-oriented programming in the next tasks.

 ## Object Oriented JS